 Meat Technical Schemes

 After you send in your completed form, along with 2 passport-sized photos, an inspector from the Livestock and Meat Inspectorate (part of RPA) will check that you understand the principles of carcase classification.

 Once you’re working as a classifier, you must carry your licence with you at all times and show it to inspectors if they ask to see it.

 Inspectors will check the standard of your work during their routine inspections.
-If you fail these assessments, your licence may be revoked and you’ll have to take another test to prove you can meet the required standard.
+If you fail these assessments, your licence may be cancelled and you’ll have to take another test to prove you can meet the required standard.

 When to send back your proficiency licence